 To enable this configuration you need to:

 - The IPs must already be bound to the server/instance.

 - Enable support when the cluster is created for a new cluster or using rladmin for an existing cluster.

 - Configure public IP of the machine to be used for external traffic in the node configuration.

 - Configure private IP to be used for both internal and external traffic in the node configuration so it can be used for private database endpoints.

-Once this configuration is in place, both sets of endpoints will be available for the databases in the cluster.
+Once this configuration is in place, both sets of endpoints are available for the databases in the cluster.

 Modifying an existing cluster